heeeello/code_snippets/bash/ssh_tun_vpn/README.txt

 ## How to create a simple vpn using ssh tun forwarding
+Preparation:
+1. First permit tunnel on remote server.
+In sshd_config:
+PermitTunnel yes

+And restart sshd

+2. ssh-keygen and put id_rsa.pub to your remote host's authorized_keys

+Steps:
+1. set up ssh tun forward
+ssh -f -w 3:3  <your remote ip> true

+2. change vars according to your internal and external config

+3. run  ./keep_vpn.sh and the vpn should be running

+## How it works

 0. First permit tunnel on remote server.
 In sshd_config: